At the national Lobster Hatchery we aim to raise awareness about the wonderful life of lobsters and sustainable

 We love sharing knowledge through education, in hope we can raise awareness of the vulnerability of our fisheries and of the many positive ways in which we, as consumers, can help to ensure sustainable stock levels.
 We have also linked this to the curriculum, covering a variety of themes and subjects.
 We can also tailor bespoke sessions or workshops to meet your specific educational requirements.

 We also happy offer talks to local clubs and interest groups, student placements, scholarships, in-house lectures and an interactive tour of the aquaculture facilities at the hatchery.

 On site Hatchery educational group visits

 A unique opportunity to get ‘up close and personal’ with our little lobsters!
 Go behind the scenes to see our marine biologists at work, enjoy unlimited access to our Visitor Centre, take part in activities and lessons in our beautiful classroom.

 Contact us on email@example.com or ring us on 01841 533877 to discuss how we can tailor your day to suit your needs.

-Please note that due to the working nature of our laboratory facility, ‘Behind the Scenes’ tours are suitable for children from 7 years and over.
+Please note – Educational visits are only available on Wednesdays and must be booked at least two weeks in advance and due to the working nature of our laboratory facility, ‘Behind the Scenes’ tours are suitable for children from 7 years and over.
+Educational visits are only available during term times.

 As well as a fascinating visitor centre and working laboratory, the hatchery houses first class teaching facilities consisting of a large lecture room with multimedia projector, hearing loop, whiteboard and microscopy facilities.